New York City has over 32,000 streets and avenues. Some of these streets, like Broadway, are known worldwide.

 Though Park Avenue is home to the rich and famous, it wasn't always so elegant.

-In the 1830s, Park Avenue (below 40th Street) was known as Fourth Avenue and was covered with a railroad track between 34th to 40th Street.
+In the 1830s, Park Avenue (below E. 40th Street) was known as Fourth Avenue and was covered with a railroad track between E. 34th to E. 40th Street.

 In the 1850s, the trains stopped running and the tracks were covered with a grassy lawn.

-The area was used as a park, and the blocks between 34th Street and 38th Street came to be called Park Avenue.
+The area was used as a park and the blocks between E. 34th Street and E. 38th Street came to be called Park Avenue.

-432 Park Avenue and 520 Park Avenue are part of the newly coined "Billionaire's Row" along with several buildings on the southern end of Central Park.
+Both 432 Park Avenue and 520 Park Avenue are part of "Billionaire's Row" along with some residential skyscrapers on the southern end of Central Park.

 Madison Avenue

-Many of the sumptuous landmarked buildings along Madison Avenue between 60th and 80th Streets date back to the late 1800s and early 1900s.
+Many of the sumptuous landmarked buildings along Madison Avenue between E. 60th and E. 80th Streets on the Upper East Side date back to the late 1800s and early 1900s.

-Madison Avenue was home to the advertising industry, beginning in the 1920s.
-It’s the focal point of the show “Mad Men”.
+It was once home to the advertising industry, beginning in the 1920s.

 Houston Street

-It was named for William Houstoun (pronounced HOW-stune), a delegate to the Continental Congress, which took place just after the Revolutionary War ended.
+The street is named for William Houstoun (pronounced 'HOW-stune'), a delegate to the Continental Congress gathering, which took place just after the end of the Revolutionary War.

-There’s no definite date or explanation for when the second “u” was dropped from William Houstoun’s name and the street became Houston.
+There’s no date or explanation for when and why the second “u” was dropped from Houstoun and the name became Houston.

-East Houston Street is the boundary between the East Village to the north and the Lower East Side to the south.
+On the east, it is the border between the East Village to the north and the Lower East Side to the south.

-West Houston Street borders Greenwich Village to the north and to the south is SoHo.
+West Houston Street borders Greenwich Village to the north and to the south is SoHo (an acronym for SOuth of HOuston).

 Delancey Street

-Like Houston Street, just three blocks north, Delancey Street is another east-west thoroughfare in Lower Manhattan.
+Like Houston Street, just three blocks north, Delancey Street is another east-west thoroughfare in the Lower East Side.

 It runs between the Bowery on the west and the Williamsburg Bridge (1903) on the east.

-Like so many streets in Lower Manhattan, Delancey Street was named after wealthy landowners.
+Like so many streets in Lower Manhattan, Delancey Street was named after a pre-Revolutionary War wealthy landowner, in this case, James De Lancey.

-This map from 1770 shows some of his estate.
-You can also see Bowery (as The Bowry Lane).
+This map from 1770 shows some of the estate.
+You can see his name on the map.

-Along the north side of the De Lancey estate was a lane that, after the war and De Lancey’s lands were confiscated, became Delancey Street.
+Along the north side of the De Lancey estate was a lane that became Delancey Street.

-Many people are familiar with Delancey Street from the 1988 romantic comedy, Crossing Delancey or rapper Dana Dane's 1987 hit Delancey Street.
+If you are into movies, you may be familiar with Delancey Street from the 1988 romantic comedy, Crossing Delancey.

 MacDougal Street